brillout/wildcard-api/docs/intro.template.md

 Wildcard (and any custom API) works best with a tight frontend-backend development.

-At [Usage Manual - Custom API vs Generic API](/docs/usage-manual.md#custom-api-vs-generic-api) we further explore the different uses cases between generic and custom APIs.
+At [Usage Manual - Custom API vs Generic API](/docs/usage-manual.md#custom-api-vs-generic-api) we further explore the different uses cases for custom APIs.

 <br/>